 For performing, there are no limits on the instruments or voices and types of repertoire which may be presented in performance, encouraging the study of the widest possible range of music from folk, popular and classical traditions of non-Western origin as well as those of jazz and the Western classical and popular traditions.

 Students produce a recital of at least 8 minutes length which accounts for 30% of the total marks for the course.
 Students also study composition and compositional techniques.
 They produce an extended composition of at least 4 minutes in length and complete two harmonisation exercises.
 This accounts for 30 % of the course.

-The final exam (40% of the marks) offers the students the opportunity to demonstrate their knowledge of 18 varied set works, as well as applying analysis skills to unknown pieces.
-This exam also includes melodic and rhythmic completion exercises.
+The final exam (and 40% of the course) offers the students the opportunity to demonstrate their knowledge of 18 varied set works which are studied over the two years of the course.
+As well as applying analysis skills to unknown pieces, this exam also includes a melodic and rhythmic completion exercises.

 Queen's College offers Music awards and scholarships to musically gifted pupils in the Sixth Form.

 As a guideline, most major scholarships are worth approximately 25% of fees and minor scholarships, 10% off fees.